johanbrook/johanbrook.com/src/site/writings/2020-05-01-a-small-functional-reactive-app-architecture.md

 ---
 title: Building a small, functional reactive app architecture
-slug: small-functional-reactive-app-architecture
+slug: frp-app-arch
-date: '2019-09-09T20:01'
+date: 2020-05-01T23:19
-location: A kitchen table in Stockholm
+location: My home office in Stockholm
 excerpt: A long-ish read on how to build a web frontend with reactive functional streams (in Typescript!).
 We'll go through how we at Lookback extracted a library from patterns in our frontend, inspired by the library CycleJS.
 keywords:
   - typescript